DBCDK/serviceprovider/doc/api-design.md

 The production API runs ssl-only (HTTPS/WSS).

 English is the main language for naming of methods, as well as API-documentation.
+We will try to minimise the amount of library jargon, in order to make the API more accessible for developers without domain knowledge.

 ## Transports